Starting an art business can be a great idea if you have a passion for art.

 12. Hoagard.com ($4.98M/year)

-Çağrı Ayten (from Solingen, Germany) started Hoagard.com over 8 years ago.
+Çağrı Ayten (from Solingen, Germany) started Hoagard.com about 9 years ago.

 Hello, our names are Ali Bedrettin Boz and Cagri Ayten.
 We founded Hoagard in 2014.
 We took up designing as a new hobby and created steel samples.
 At first, nobody realizes what is going to happen.
 Results are extraordinary.
 We had not only got a new hobby but also, brought a brand new notion to interior design.